choulab/lab-website/content/home/slider.md

 [[item]]
   title = "We are hiring"
-  content = "we are always looking for talented and passionate people to join us" align = "left"  # Choose `center`, `left`, or `right`.
+  content = "are you curious, driven, passionate, and innovative?" align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).